The tale of the Toronto Giants: Toronto’s forgotten baseball team

 “He put his arm around my shoulder and he said to me: ‘Son, where are you going to play in Toronto if we give you a team?’.
 I said: ‘You give me a team, and I’ll get you a stadium built’.
 Then he said to me: ‘Son, let me tell you how Major League Baseball works.
 First, you build a stadium and then we decide if we’re going to give you a team.’
 So, I was totally deflated and walked out of there with my tail between my legs.”

 The dream of professional baseball in Toronto was more or less dead.
 That was, until an opportunity came calling in the form of a high-profile, deep-pocketed brewer.
-Herb Solway contacted Godfrey on behalf of Labatt’s in the hopes of banding together with Howard Webster and CIBC to shepherd a baseball team to Toronto.
+Herb Solway contacted Godfrey on behalf of Labatt’s hoping to band together with Howard Webster and CIBC to shepherd a baseball team to Toronto.

 Godfrey was adamant in his quest to secure a professional baseball team, but Labatt’s motivation in this venture was completely different.
 Labatt Brewing Company wanted to increase its profile with beer drinkers in Canada, especially within Ontario and the Greater Toronto Area.
 McDougall and Labatt’s were convinced they could elevate their brand by hitching their wagon to a professional baseball team in Toronto.